Puerto Rico's Weak Infrastructure Creates Big Challenges For Recovery

 "Private and public infrastructure is just down," William Villafane, an adviser and chief of staff to the governor of Puerto Rico, told NPR on Thursday.
 "We are without power, without water service.
 No hospital has power service.
 Our streets are all — you just can't go through.
 When you go through and you have to literally take out the trees that are on the streets — it's the worst hurricane ever."

-When you think infrastructure, you might think of bridges, pipelines, and fiber-topic networks.
-But some of the problems in Puerto Rico at the moment are more basic – and they have a way of piling up.
+When you think infrastructure, you might think of bridges, pipelines and fiber-optic networks.
+But some of the problems in Puerto Rico at the moment are more basic — and they have a way of piling up.

 "We have fuel, but we don't have the way to take the fuel to the hospitals.
 And many of the gas stations, for example, are just with great damages," said Villafane.
 "We have 34 hospitals around the island, and many of them are operating with their own generators, but they will go out of gas promptly.
 We are making the adjustments to provide them with the oil and gas and to provide them the electricity as soon as possible."

-Garrett Ingoglia is the vice president of Emergency Response at Americares, a Connecticut-based relief organization that is working to provide medical supplies and assistance to Puerto Rico.

-He said the obstacles in responding to Maria started immediately: Like other organizations, Americares hasn't yet been able to get anyone onto Puerto Rico since the storm.
+Garrett Ingoglia is the vice president of emergency response at Americares, a Connecticut-based relief organization that is working to provide medical supplies and assistance to Puerto Rico.
+He said the obstacles in responding to Maria started immediately: Like other organizations, Americares hasn't yet been able to get anyone into Puerto Rico since the storm.

 "We are sending an assessment team to Puerto Rico and are having trouble getting in.
 They've been on various commercial flights that have been canceled," he told NPR.
 "Some of our partners think they can get us on a flight in from Fort Lauderdale tonight."